Last updated on September 15th, 2023 at 01:44 pm

-Sharing healthy human food with pets has become pretty popular, with the idea is that if it’s good for us, it should be good for them.
+Sharing healthy human food with pets has become pretty popular, with the idea that if it’s good for us, it should be good for them.

 Read on to find out whether yogurt is one of them.